Mrpalland/DrillDragonHelper/README.md

 ## License

-Since Drilly's design, model and sounds are from Garn47, a game by Floombo.
+Drilly's design, model and sounds are from Garn47, a game by Floombo.
 This repo uses assets that were created by and belong to Floombo under the [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 The assets in the `assets` directory remain under the `CC BY-NC-SA` license.

 ![CC BY-NC-SA](https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png)